 - a.
-An arrangement is regarded as cross- border if it either concerns more than one Member States, or a Member State and a third country AND meets any of the following criteria: - a.
-Not all participants in the arrangement are tax resident in the same jurisdiction. - b.
-A permanent establishment linked to any of the participants is established in a different jurisdiction and the arrangement forms part of the business of the permanent establishment. - c.
-At least one of the participants in the arrangement carries on activities in another jurisdiction without being resident for tax purposes or creating a permanent establishment situated in that jurisdiction. - d.
-At least one of the participants has dual residency for tax purposes. - e.
+An arrangement is cross- border if it concerns either more than one Member States or a Member State and a third country AND meets any of the following criteria: - b.
+Not all participants in the arrangement are tax resident in the same jurisdiction. - c.
+A permanent establishment linked to any of the participants is established in a different jurisdiction and the arrangement forms part of the business of the permanent establishment. - d.
+At least one of the participants in the arrangement carries on activities in another jurisdiction without being resident for tax purposes or creating a permanent establishment situated in that jurisdiction. - e.
+At least one of the participants has dual residency for tax purposes. - f.
 Such an arrangement has a possible impact on the automatic exchange of information or the identification of beneficial ownership.